-Developer shall determine the type, quantity, and design of the conduit above and below ground, ground boxes, and all communication cable and electrical conductors to support the ITS network and operations.
+Developer shall recommend, with TxDOT's concurrence the type, quantity, and design of the conduit above and below ground, ground boxes, and all communication cable and electrical conductors to support the ITS network and operations.
 No exposed conduit sections will be permitted.
 All sections shall have a minimum of 48" of cover over all ITS conduit except where boring is required to cross under intersections or to reach locations within the Managed Lanes or on the opposite side of the Managed Lanes, or in the case of large bridge crossings, built into the bridge structure, unless approved by TxDOT during preliminary design efforts.
 Approval will only be considered for existing structures.
 One conduit will be used for tolling.
-The Developer shall provide separate conduits for tolling and toll-related ITS communication, tolling and toll-related ITS power, general ITS communication and general ITS power.
-Two spare conduits for future expansion shall be provided.
+The Developer shall provide separate conduits for tolling and toll-related ITS power, general ITS communication and general ITS power.
+Two spare 3-inch Schedule 40 conduits for future expansion shall be provided.